Cable Length Calculator — Maximum Audio Cable Runs

 How We Calculate This

 Balanced connections carry the signal on two conductors with opposite polarity.
-Any interference picked up affects both equally and is cancelled at the receiving end (common-mode rejection).
-This allows much longer cable runs than unbalanced connections.
+Any interference picked up affects both equally and is cancelled at the receiving end (common-mode rejection), allowing much longer runs than unbalanced connections.

 Frequently Asked Questions